-The annual road safety campaign kicks off on May 15 and runs through until May 21, 2018.
+The annual road safety campaign kicks off on May 18 and runs until May 24, 2021.

-When the May long weekend finally rolls around, it’s time to fire up the barbecue and say hello to warm weather; but spring’s official welcome party has a dark side too— it is often fraught with news of heavy traffic, accidents and dangerous driving.
-The fact that Canada Road Safety Week kicks off the week prior to the long weekend is no coincidence.
+When the May long weekend finally rolls around, it’s time to fire up the barbecue and say hello to spring; but the season’s official kick-off has a dark side — it is often fraught with bad and dangerous driving too.

-Canada Road Safety Week runs from May 15 to May 21 this year, and is part of a national campaign to make Canada’s roads the safest in the world.
+Canada Road Safety Week runs from May 18 to May 24 this year and is part of a national campaign to make Canada’s roads the safest in the world.
 Across the country, police will be out in force targeting high-risk driving behaviours, including distracted driving, drug or alcohol impaired driving, driving while fatigued, and aggressive driving.
 They’ll also be on the lookout for people not using their seatbelts.

 - Buckle up.
 Wearing a seatbelt saves lives.
 Strap in and make sure everyone in the car does too.
 And this includes pets.
 If travelling with pets, make sure they’re properly secured in the car.
 Your pet should never be free to roam about or sit on your lap.
-There are harnesses, crates and carriers on the market that will ensure your pet is safe while you drive.
+There are harnesses, crates and carriers that will ensure your pet is safe while you drive.

 Follow the rules of the road